 Such developments may lead to the eradication of traditional Mongolian culture.
 The regional government has stated the schools should not use a number of Mongolian history textbooks.
 Yang Haiying, an ethnic Mongolian scholar studying at Japan’s Shizuoka National University, said: “When they say the Chinese nation, they are talking about Han Chinese nationalism.
 All of this talk about allowing Mongolians, Tibetans, and Uyghurs to integrate into the Chinese nation is really about assimilating them.
 The Chinese government is now unwilling even to allow them to co-exist.”

 The SMHRIC said that the CCP is hell-bent on removing traces of Mongolian culture from the education system.
-The ethnic Mongolian kindergarteners are also being taught in Mandarin over the Mongolian language.
-Also, beginning January 2021, Mongolian schools have banned executing extracurricular activities, including clubs.
+Ethnic Mongolian kindergarteners are also being taught in Mandarin over the Mongolian language.
+Also, beginning in January 2021, Mongolian schools have banned executing extracurricular activities, including clubs.